senalbulumulle/dotfiles/README.md

 My kitty config is so organized that you get inspired to be organized and not messy.

+## Tmux Config

+In this section, we are going to be talking about my tmux config

 ## i3 Config

 In this section, we are going to be talking about my i3 config.